reeemanwar/Coffee-Shop-Sales-Analysis/README.md

 This project demonstrates how analytics can support operational and marketing decisions by:

-* aligning promotions with seasonal demand,
+* aligning promotions with seasonal demand
-* improving product positioning,
+* improving product positioning
-* supporting data-driven planning rather than intuition-based decisions.
+* supporting data-driven planning rather than intuition-based decisions

 ---